supcik/academic-www/content/docs/install.md

 1. [Fork](https://github.com/sourcethemes/academic-kickstart#fork-destination-box) the *Academic Kickstart* repository to create a new website
    * If you already created your site with **Netlify**, then skip this step
 2. Clone your fork to your computer with Git, replacing `sourcethemes` in the command below with your GitHub username:

-    ```bash
         git clone https://github.com/sourcethemes/academic-kickstart.git My_Website
-    ```

 3. Initialize the theme:

-    ```bash
         cd My_Website
         git submodule update --init --recursive
-    ```

 Now you're ready to [personalize and view your site]({{< relref "get-started.md" >}}).